Cotabox/fullstack-challenge/README.md

 ## Considerations

-1. Considering that simple things usually works better and basic "CRUD" of data is one of the most basic and important skills of any developer, independendant of the programming language that you are using, instead of start from scratch, I've done an abstraction, an **analogy with the "Heroes"** as the "Employees" or any kind "User"
+1. Considering that simple things usually works better, instead of start from scratch, first of all, I've done an abstraction and an **analogy with the "Heroes" in "Tour of Heroes" Angular Tutorial** as the "Employees" or any kind "User" and **I was trying to implement the fullstack, but... later I decided to focus in the Frontend...** to manage to deliver the project until its deadline.

+2. The summary in the end of each lesson in ["Tour of heroes" tutorial](https://github.com/danielramosbh74/Cotabox-fullstack-challenge#angulartourofheroes) shows many benefits in using its approach to this challenge, specially the section "Get data from a server", that probably will be used as a skeleton to another projects.

-2. I have a deadline to deliver this challenge, so I'm going to work on it until the deadline, so this documentation will be modified until it's date and, maybe, after this date too if I decide to continue to improve its solution to this challenge just to learn more, eventhought I don't be the selected candidate.
+3. I have a deadline to deliver this challenge, so I'm going to work on it until the deadline.

+This documentation will be modified until it's date and, maybe, after this date too if I decide to continue to improve its solution to this challenge just to learn more, eventhought I don't be the selected candidate.

-3. The summary in the end of each lesson in ["Tour of heroes" tutorial](https://github.com/danielramosbh74/Cotabox-fullstack-challenge#angulartourofheroes) shows many benefits in using its approach to this challenge, specially have a skeleton to another projects.
+4. I'm delivering the project in a few minutes, on 07/22/2020, because I realy can't invest more time on it these days...

+So, I coudn't do all project requirements and some improvments that I'd like to do...